Kamex420/new-eridian-twitch-gamev2/docs/gameplay.md

 An active queue checks its next action every ten seconds while the service is running, independently of player messages.
 The first attempt is due ten seconds after starting.
 Needs and missing requirements pause the queue without consuming attempts.
 Rare-ore cooldowns still require twenty seconds between prospecting steps.
 Coal appears in `/mine`, awards one unit per successful attempt, and trains Ore Mining; its existing purchase price remains 4 SC.

-On completion, the bot posts a result message in the originating Discord channel and mentions only the player who started the queue.
+On completion, cancellation, unmet requirements or a terminal error, the bot posts a result message in the originating Discord channel and mentions only the player who started the queue.
 The message includes success/failure counts and item totals.
 Twitch completion messages mention the player in the configured stream chat.
 Delivery failures never undo or repeat gameplay rewards; the journal and queue retain the result.

 ### Personal output per successful attempt